n2o/reveal-cljs/README.md

 It uses Hiccup-syntax for templating, which makes it very easy to create slides.

-Start the project with `clj -m figwheel.main -b dev -r` and see your live slides.
+Start the project with `make repl` and see your live slides.
 Start *speaker-mode* by pressing <kbd>s</kbd> in the slides in your browser (thanks to @kazesberger)